Body text

 Style your Heading Style classes the same as your HTML Heading Tags.

-Similarly to heading tags, body text also has some set HTML tags.
+Similarly to heading tags, body text also have some set HTML tags.
 Paragraphs, links, bulleted lists, and numbered lists all need to be edited in the same way - select the pink HTML selector and make your styling changes.

 Links also have a pink HTML selector, but one tip here is to also add your transition settings to this HTML tag, and that will save you from having to add it to every other element (buttons and links in rich text fields) throughout Webflow.